fabric-testbed/InformationModel/README.md

 must conform to a set of rules expressed as Cypher queries.
 The basic set of rules for all types of graphs are located in [fim/graph/graph_validation_rules.json](fim/graph/data/graph_validation_rules.json).

+Prior to ingestion graphs are also tested on general syntax validity of JSON-formatted fields.

-Additional rule files may govern specific model types.
+Additional rule files specific to model types may govern the validity of specific models.

 ## Using fim_util.py utility